The-Captain-William/Per-Scholas-Capstone/README.md

 | 🛠     | In-Progress|
 |↗       | Up-Next     |

+This is just a birds-eye view.
+For a more granular look into progress check out my [Roadmap](Roadmap.md)

 ETL
 - [X] ✅ Create the SQL database through mysql.connector instead of pyspark.sql, allowing for more precise data types